War of the Quadruple Alliance: Background

-The alliance's key principles were that Charles and Philip should confirm that they renounced their respective claims to the thrones of Spain and France, while Savoy and Austria should exchange Sicily and Sardinia.
-Spain saw little benefit in this and decided to seize the opportunity to recover territorial losses agreed at Utrecht.
+Its key principles were to ensure Charles and Philip reconfirmed the withdrawal of their claims to the thrones of Spain and France.
+In return, Savoy and Austria would exchange Sicily and Sardinia.
+Spain saw little benefit in that and decided to seize the opportunity to recover territorial losses agreed at Utrecht.
 As neither Savoy nor Austria possessed significant navies, the most obvious targets were the islands of Sardinia and Sicily, an ambition that aligned with the Italian dynastic claims of Elizabeth Farnese.